keighrim/kaldi-yesno-tutorial/README.md

 ## Requirements

-Kaldi will run on POSIX systems, with these softwares installed.
+Kaldi will run on POSIX systems, with these softwares pre-installed.

 * `wget`
 * GNU build tools: `libtoolize`, `autoconf`, `automake`